MinBZK/regels.overheid.nl/docs/partners/FP.en.md

-> This page has yet to be translated...
->
-> Tekst en inhoud zijn een voorbeeld van hoe partners zich kunnen presenteren hier.
-Feedback graag delen met [Steven Gort](mailto:steven.gort@ictu.nl).
+> Text and content are an example of how partners can present themselves here.
+Please share feedback with [Steven Gort](mailto:steven.gort@ictu.nl).

 <!--
 Hide the headline with some inline CSS